Lake Santeetlah, North Carolina: History

 Collette transferred the properties around among his various companies, and by 1973, he had clearly communicated to the residents that he was not interested in operating the water system.
 The Thunderbird Homeowners Association—later, Thunderbird Property Owners Association—which had been formed in 1969 and incorporated in 1971, began to investigate the possibility of taking over the water system itself, not without disharmony among the members.
 In 1979, the Insurance Commissioner of Indiana confiscated the assets of Collette's now-defunct Pilgrim Life Insurance Company, and the State of Indiana briefly owned Thunderbird Mountain before selling it to Executive National Life Insurance in 1981.

 Relations between Executive National Life Insurance and the Thunderbird property owners "were at best rocky."
 The insurance company did not repair the water system or provide other services specified by the restrictive covenants, and many property owners stopped paying their fees.
 The water system grew so unreliable that some property owners dug their own wells.
 A lawsuit by the insurance company was dismissed by the court, and the company became more amenable to the formation of an incorporated town.

 On April 13, 1989, Thunderbird Mountain became the Town of Santeetlah, and in 1991, Executive National transferred the roads and the water system to the town.
 Through state grants and assessments on the properties (including those of the insurance company), a new water system was created and the roads were repaved.
 The same year a volunteer fire department and community center were constructed.
 Ten years later, in 1998, a town hall was dedicated on the Fourth of July.

 In 1979, the State of North Carolina had prohibited any new connections to the antiquated water system.
 Although property sales and home construction did not completely cease—a builder could drill his own well—the completion of the new water system in 1995 occurred simultaneously with a new round of construction.
 Homes built in the 1990s and first decade of the new century tended to be much grander than the simple cottages of the 1960s.
-The lodge, which had operated only sporadically during the preceding decades, was recycled into the sales office of an upscale lake-front development called "Santeetlah Lakeside", and million-dollar property transfers occurred for the first time.
-In 2007 the town announced that tax revenues from escalating property values were accumulating so quickly that it had decided to slightly reduce millage rates.
+Before being demolished, the lodge, which had operated only sporadically during the preceding decades, was recycled into the sales office of an upscale lake-front development called "Santeetlah Lakeside"; and million-dollar property transfers occurred for the first time.